 The existence of an LDAP certificate repository has been publicly motivated by the need to verify certificates [175].
 We find this motivation questionable, as the authenticity of the certificate is verified by verifying the CA's signature on the certificate and the validity of the certificate is verified using CRLs and OCSP validity services, where the validity of a certificate is verified by querying the serial number of the certificate.
-To some extent, the LDAP repository could be used as a validity service, as SK's Certification Practice Statement [129] states that only valid and unexpired certificates are published in LDAP.
-The data connection to the LDAP service, however, is not cryptographically protected, therefore the use of LDAP for certificate validity checking comes with risks.
+To some extent, the LDAP repository could be used as a validity service, as SK's Certification Practice Statement [129] states that only valid and unexpired certificates are published in LDAP.19 The data connection to the LDAP service, however, not iscryptographically protected, therefore the use of LDAP for certificate validity checking comes with risks.
+Before eIDAS came into force requiring SK to provide the OCSP service free of charge, some service providers did indeed use the LDAP service for certificate validity checks (see Section IV-B9 in [15]).